reactive-python/reactpy/docs/source/_custom_js/README.md

-# Custom Javascript for IDOM's Docs
+# Custom Javascript for ReactPy's Docs

 Build the javascript with